neonspectra/Cataclysm-2040/README.md

 This project's goal is to move slowly, cut scope, and focus on making existing stuff better rather than overhauling stuff or adding new systems.

 I am one person and I don't have hundreds of contributors like C:DDA does, so it's likely that any releases will be few and far between.
-Any new development in Cataclysm 2040 will be focused on one of the following three things:
+Any new development in Cataclysm 2040 will be focused on one of the following things:
 - Restoring content to make the experience of playing Cataclysm 2040 more closely aligned with the 2040 iteration of the C:DDA universe.
+- Fixing existing bugs.
 - Adding lore/fluff related content.
 - Tweaking existing gameplay with QoL changes and streamlining/removing stuff that doesn't align with the core gameplay loops identified above.